 Americans saw their wealth increase at the start of this year as the economic recovery boosted stock portfolios.

 Stock portfolios were the biggest force lifting net worth in the first quarter.
-However, since then, Wall Street has slumped — the Standard & Poor's 500, which measures the 500 biggest stocks, has lost nearly a tenth of its value.
+However, since then, Wall Street has slumped, hurting investments.

 Net worth is the value of assets such as home, checking accounts and investments minus debts like mortgages and credit cards.